 I also feel that I’m trapped between two worlds – military and civilian life.
 When I got back from Afghanistan I was back in my regular life within a week.
 It was “thank you very much see you later” we are just expected to go back to how things were before.
 Nobody can understand what it’s like.
 You come home and everyone just wants to know if you shot someone.
 It changes you but you feel like you’ve just been picked up and dropped back into your previous life.
-It’s really hard for friends, family and co-workers to understand, they’re glad you are back but don’t know how hard it is to readjust, particularly when going back into a working environment.
+It’s really hard for friends, family and co-workers to understand.
+They’re glad you’re back but don’t know how hard it is to readjust.
+Particularly when going back into a working environment.

 “PTSD doesn’t just affect members of the armed forces; we’re also seeing an increase within the rail and manufacturing industries.
-Drivers can be diagnosed with PTSD after witnessing or being involved in an accident, it is more widespread than people know.
+Drivers can be diagnosed with PTSD after witnessing or being involved in an accident.
+PTSD is more widespread than people know.

-“An Occupational Health Policy can also help.
+occupational health policy can also help.
 As Dan said, mental health is a very personal subject and people might find it easier to talk to a medical professional than their boss.
-Our Employee Assistance Programme provides access to 24/7 telephone support, counselling services and psychological assessments as well as return to work services that can help support an employee and enable them to remain in work.”
+Our employee assistance programme provides access to 24/7 telephone support, counselling services and psychological assessments as well as return to work services that can help support an employee and enable them to remain in work.”